What Is Direct Mail Marketing & How It Works

 - Mailer content: Your mailer’s content encompasses your message and the value you offer to recipients.
 It’ll also depend on your objective—if your aim is brand awareness, your content will likely only include information.
 On the other hand, if you want to increase sales, you might include a discount offer or other promotion and include a smartphone-scannable quick response code (aka QR code) to take customers to a landing page.

 - Mailer design: Your mailer needs to stand out from dozens of others in your recipient’s mailbox, and the best way to do that is with good, eye-catching design.
-One of the best things about direct mail marketing is that you can be as creative as you want—experiment with fonts, layouts, and colors to really make a great first impression.
+One of the best things about direct mail marketing is that you can be as creative as you want (within the bounds of your brand style, of course)—experiment with fonts, layouts, and colors to really make a strong first impression.

-- Mailer format: There are dozens of formats to use, from brochures to coupons, or even free samples and brand kits—the limits are nearly endless, as long as they can be sent via postal mail.
-Postcards and flyers are generally used for short announcements, while brochures are great for holding lengthier, more in-depth information.
+- Mailer format: There are dozens of formats, from brochures and coupons to free samples and brand kits—the limits are nearly endless, as long as they can be sent via postal mail.
+Postcards and flyers are generally used for short messages, while brochures are great for in-depth information.
+Dimensional mailers use creative folding, slide-out, or pop-up elements to engage your recipient and have a very high open rate.

 - Delivery service: Finally, you’ll also need to choose a delivery service to send your mail to your recipients.
-The U.S. Postal Service (USPS) is a reliable option, but a simpler process is to partner with a direct mail service like VistaPrint or PostcardMania.
+The US Postal Service (USPS) is the most common and cost-effective option.
+You can handle design, postage, and mailing yourself, but an easier process is to partner with a direct mail service like VistaPrint or PostcardMania.
 They do all the delivery work for you, and some even offer templates, online design tools, and printing services for your mail campaigns.

 Types of Direct Mail Marketing Campaigns

 With direct mail marketing, the options are nearly limitless.
-You can carry out almost any type of advertising campaign and receive considerable results, whether you’re launching a new product or trying to win back lapsed customers.
-Here are some of the most popular types of direct mail campaigns to consider.
+You can carry out almost any type of advertising campaign and show impressive results, whether you’re launching a new product or trying to win back lapsed customers.
+Here are some of the most popular types of direct mail campaigns used by direct mail marketers to consider, depending on your type of business and marketing goals.

 New Move-in Campaigns

-New move-in campaigns are targeted specifically to people new to a certain area and are meant to increase brand awareness and acquire new customers.
-They’re often used by medical and dental practices, insurance agents, and other service providers to acquire new customers who are looking for local services.
-New move-in campaigns are also a great way to introduce your company and create a starting point for long-term relationships.
+New move-in campaigns are targeted specifically at people new to a geographical area and are focused on increasing brand awareness and acquiring new customers.
+They’re often used by businesses such as medical and dental practices, insurance agents, contractors, and others to introduce their local services and create a starting point for long-term relationships.
+Mailing lists are often compiled by looking at recently sold properties throughout a business’s service area.

 New Customer Offer Campaigns